-Callin allows a station to accept a phone call and announce words and data.
-In some instances, access to menus may be allowed via key presses.
+Callin is the ability of a station to accept a phone call and announce words and data and, possibly, accept menu key presses.
 All voice capable dataloggers support callin.
-The dataloggers require that callin code be added to the program (see example voice callback/callin program in Section 3.1, CR1000 Example Program (p.
-6)).
+The dataloggers require that callin code be added to the program (see example voice callback/callin program in Quickstart).